Thomas-Oz-Dunn/Artificial_Intelligence_Safety/README.md

 Instructions and help in navigation can be found here: https://docs.github.com/en/github/administering-a-repository/managing-branches-in-your-repository

-When finished with contributions, to merge it with the main repo, make a pull request to submit the changes for review.
+When finished with contributions, to merge it with the main branch, make a pull request to submit the changes for review.

+Questions and comments are encouraged in the discussions section

+If you know anyone interested in helping with a project like this, or connections to policy makers that could help make it a reality, make sure to send this repo's contents their way.